Mexico City Metro: Archaeological finds

 The metro system's construction has resulted in more than 20 thousand archeological finds, from various time periods in the history of the indigenous people.
 The excavations needed to make way for the rails gave opportunities to find artifacts from different periods of the region's inhabitants, in areas that are now densely urbanized.
 Objects and small structures were found, with origins spanning from prehistoric times to the 20th century.
 Some examples of artifacts preserved by the Mexican National Institute of Anthropology and History (Instituto Nacional de Antropología e Historia de México (INAH)) are: parts of pyramids (like an altar to the Mexica god Ehecatl), a sculpture of the goddess Coatlicue, and remains of a mammoth.
 The altar to Ehécatl is now in Pino Suárez station, between lines 1 and 2, and is called by the INAH the smallest archeological site in Mexico.
-The metro has led to a large quantity of archeological finds, and has also let archaeologists understand more about the pattern of ancient civilizations in the Mexican capital by analyzing its underground from various time periods.
+The metro has led to a large quantity of archeological finds, and has also let archaeologists understand more about the pattern of ancient civilisations in the Mexican capital by analysing its underground from various time periods.